Erasmus Mundus Joint Master Degree: International Experience XXL!

-In case you are interested in the academic year 2018-2019, you should contact the consortium offering the Erasmus Mundus Master Course of your choice.
+In case you are interested, you should contact the consortium offering the Erasmus Mundus Master Course of your choice.
 They will not only provide you with more information on courses and application procedures, but also hold responsibility for the selection, recruitment and monitoring of individual students.
 You can receive more information by enquiring at the Erasmus+ National Agency or National Erasmus+ Office in your country.

 In most cases, the applications are required to be submitted between October and January, for courses starting the following academic year.